 Safety tips and advice for Japan

-With the right preparation, research and advice, your holiday to Japan can be a memorable one for all the right reasons.
+With the right preparation, research and advice, your holiday to Japan will be a memorable one for all the right reasons.
 While it’s considered a safe and welcoming travel destination, there are several things that visitors should remember when exploring its sights and sounds.

 There are a few local Japanese laws that can take tourists by surprise: